10 tips for finding buyers on the European spices and herbs market

 - Centre for the Promotion of Imports from developing countries (CBI).
 A government-funded organisation that supports more than 800 entrepreneurs in becoming successful exporters on the European market.
-They offer market information for various products and services, they offer export coaching programmes, technical support, they inform and influence policymakers and involve importers in the development and implementation of their programmes.
+They offer market information for various products and services, they offer export coaching programmes and technical support, they inform and influence policy makers and they involve importers in the development and implementation of their programmes.

 - The Swiss Import Promotion Programme (SIPPO).
 A government-funded organisation that supports BSOs to improve their services for exporting companies, and to strengthen their own institutional set-up, as well as connect them to an extensive network.

 - The Import Promotion Desk (IPD).
 A government-funded organisation from Germany, that aims to offer sustained and structured promotion of the import of certain products and services from selected partner countries.
 They bring together the interests of German importers with those of exporters in emerging growth markets.

 - International Trade Centre (ITC).
 Agency of the United Nations based in Geneva (Switzerland), dedicated to supporting the internationalisation of small and medium-sized enterprises around the globe.
 Most of the activities are aimed at supporting exporters from developing countries.

 - Enterprise Europe Network (EEN), founded by a commission of the European Commission.
 Aiming, to help companies of all kinds of products and services, to innovate and grow internationally.
 You can check if your country has a focal point for EEN.